 None

 Risks of lead

-This risk is elevated if you are drinking from the bathroom tap, as water is sitting in the pipes is more likely to absorb lead than if it is coming directly from the mains.
+This risk is elevated if you are drinking from the bathroom tap, as water that’s sitting in the pipes is more likely to absorb lead than if it is coming directly from the mains.
 Lead pipes are more dangerous in regions with soft water, as hard water is more likely to contain limescale, and limescale can block lead contamination.

+If you are concerned, you can have your water supply checked, obtain a heavy metals water filter, or replace the pipes with the recommended materials.
 If you’re drinking bathroom tap water occasionally, don’t worry, it isn’t a major risk.
-However, in general, it is a good idea to stick to drinking to the kitchen tap to avoid ingesting harmful bacteria or lead.
+However, in general, if you have a water tank it is a good idea to stick to drinking to the kitchen tap to avoid ingesting harmful bacteria or lead.

+None